Patty Stonesifer: Nonprofit work

 She helped Bill and Melinda Gates found their foundation, growing it from its inception in 1997 to the world's largest philanthropy with 500 employees by the time she stepped down in 2008.
 In 1997, Bill and Melinda Gates asked Stonesifer to launch the Gates Library Foundation, which later merged with the William H. Gates Foundation in 2000.
-She was its CEO from January 2006 to September 2008 and President and co-chair from June 1997 to January 2006.
+She was its CEO from 2006 to 2008 and President and co-chair from 1997 to 2006.
 Even after she stepped down, she continued her involvement as senior advisor until January 2012.

 Next, she served as chair of the Board of Regents of the Smithsonian Institution, a position created as part of the Smithsonian's large-scale reform, from January 2009 to January 2012 and as Vice Chair from January 2012 to January 2013.

 Stonesifer is a founding board member of the Academy of Interactive Arts and Sciences.
 She served on the board of the GAVI Fund, which helps to provide vaccines to developing countries.
 Stonesifer has also served on the U.S. delegation to the United Nations General Assembly Special Session on AIDS.
 She is a founding co-chair of the CITIES board, which promotes expanding the use of technology in Seattle's community colleges.

 Stonesifer donates both time and resources to a number of other regional nonprofit organizations; serves on the boards of the National Museum of African American History and Culture, Center for Global Development, and the Broad Institute; is a member of the Circle of Allies and Champions for the National Council of Young Leaders, the advisory board for America Achieves, and the executive committee of RaiseDC; and is a Hope Street Group advisor.
 Stonesifer served as a member of the U.S. delegation to the Joint United Nations Programme on HIV/AIDS and is a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.

-She has been on the corporate board of Amazon.com since February 1997.
+In 2010, President Barack Obama appointed Stonesifer to serve as the Chair of the White House Council for Community Solutions.